david-chase/ObsidianReference/Reference/K8s/Autoscaling/Node group downscale blockers.md

 ### 1. **Non-evictable pods (e.g., DaemonSets or pods with `local storage`)**
 - **DaemonSets**: Run on every node and are not evicted during scale-down.
 - **Pods with local storage** (e.g., `emptyDir`, `hostPath`): Eviction may cause data loss, so autoscalers avoid disrupting them.
 - **Pods with `podDisruptionBudget` violations**: If a scale-down would violate a PDB, it's blocked.
+This will always block if a PDB is set to 0.
 - **Pods not managed by a controller** (like bare `kubectl run` pods): They’re not safe to reschedule, so the node stays.
+- `safe-to-evict` label is set to `false`

 ### 2. **Pods with node affinity or anti-affinity rules**
 - If a pod can **only run** on specific node types (e.g., `requiredDuringSchedulingIgnoredDuringExecution`), the autoscaler won’t remove a node if it’s the only place such pods can live.